ether/etherpad-lite/doc/api/hooks_server-side.md

 Context properties:

 * `pad`: The exported pad's Pad object.
 * `data`: JSONable output object.
 This is pre-populated with records from core Etherpad as well as pad-specific records with prefixes from the `exportEtherpadAdditionalContent` hook.
 Registered hook functions can modify this object (but not replace the object) to perform any desired transformations to the exported data (such as the inclusion of plugin-specific records).
 All registered hook functions are executed concurrently, so care should be taken to avoid race conditions with other plugins.
 * `dstPadId`: The pad ID that should be used when writing pad-specific records to `data` (instead of `pad.id`).
 This avoids leaking the writable pad ID when a user exports a read-only pad.
 This might be a dummy value; plugins should not assume that it is either the pad's real writable ID or its read-only ID.

-=== importEtherpad
+## `importEtherpad`

 Called from `src/node/utils/ImportEtherpad.js`.